ytoyama/ttic-report/notes.md

 The best knowledge I got there is one about distributed computing and how to exploit multiple GPUs and CPUs over multiple devices in a network or cluster.
-Although my laboratory does not have any cluster like ones in TTIC
+Although my laboratory does not have any cluster like ones in TTIC, the techniques and tools like can be applied.